-We are committed to adopting and facilitating the prudent and efficient use of resources and to
+We are committed to adopting and facilitating the prudent and efficient use of resources and to encouraging sustainable consumption and production.

 We will therefore work, throughout our community, to:

 - 1. avoid and reduce waste, and increase re-use and recycling. - 2. manage and treat waste in accordance with best practice standards. - 3. avoid unnecessary energy consumption, and improve end-use energy efficiency. - 4. undertake sustainable procurement. - 5. actively promote sustainable production and consumption, in particular of eco-labelled, organic, ethical and fair trade products.